Thomas G. Pullen: Military service

-Lewis B. Puller went on the become possibly the most decorated Marine in history.
+Lewis B. Puller went on to become possibly the most decorated Marine in history.

 Pullen is a member of the Maryland American Legion and chairman of americanism group.
 General member, National Americanism Council, The American Legion.

 Pullen had a penchant for using Latin Phases and chocolate.

 Career

 Teaching

 Pullen became a Latin teacher and later assistant principal at Martinsville High School, Virginia.
 Then principal Hampton High School Hampton Virginia.
 Became head of the English department Newport News High School.
 In 1926 Pullen moved to Maryland to become principal at Catonsville High School catonsville Maryland.
 President, Newport News (Virginia) Teachers Association, 1923–25.
 During the summers of 1927 and 1928 he taught at the University of North Carolina.

 He attended Teachers College, Columbia University Master of Education (Ed.M.) and Doctor of Education (Ed.D.),.

 In 1932 Pullen was appointed Superintendent of Schools in Talbot County.
 He accepted the Maryland State Supervisor of High Schools in 1936 as part of the Maryland State Department of Education.